The habit of reading – How to read more books

 How many pages should you read a day?

 When people start reading books, they tend to focus too much on how many pages they should read a day.
-One page in book A might take 1 minute to read, while one page in book B might take 3 minutes.
-While reading 20 pages in book A would take 20 minutes, it would take 1 hour in book B. But the length of the pages isn’t the only reason why you can’t find an exact number of pages that proves optimal.
+One page in one book might take 1 minute to read, while one page in another might take 3 minutes.
+In this example, it would take 40 minutes more to read 20 pages in the second book.
+But the length of the pages isn’t the only reason you can’t find an exact number of pages that proves optimal.

 When we start on something new, we want to get the benefits of it as fast as possible.
 So, we find the optimal way to do it, overdo it, and then stop because it was too much too soon.